-- F. Arrests, Citations, Warnings

-- 1. Physical Arrests or Warrant Requests

-- a.
-Physical arrests will be made for traffic related felonies and OWI's consistent with applicable state laws and contingent upon satisfying the probable cause standard, except as noted herein.

-- 2. Fatal or Serious Injury Accidents:

-- a.
-These cases should bereviewed by the Ingham County Prosecutor's Office as circumstances may warrant, prior to physical arrest or final disposition.
+- F. Arrests, Citations, Warnings - 1.
+Physical Arrests or Warrant Requests: - a.
+Physical arrests will be made for traffic related felonies consistent with applicable state laws and contingent upon satisfying the probable cause standard, except as noted herein. - b.
+Fatal or Serious Injury Accidents: These cases should be reviewed by the Ingham County Prosecutor's Office or the Township Prosecutor as circumstances may warrant, prior to physical arrest or final disposition.
 Citations shall not be issued prior to prosecutorial review and approval.
 Safety or liability issues such as a drunk driver being involved in a fatal collision would require lodging the subject to protect the public.
-In some cases, the likelihood that a driver won't appear for arraignment may necessitate lodging or taking bondof the individual.
+In some cases, the likelihood that a driver won't appear for arraignment may necessitate lodging or taking bond of the individual.
 In such cases, the investigating officer should contact the on-call prosecutor (with supervisory approval) from the scene prior to making a disposition.

-- 3. Felony Traffic Enforcement Arrests

-- a.
-Citations should not be issued in conjunction with traffic related felony arrests.
+Citations for Other Felony Arrests: Citations should not be issued in conjunction with traffic related felony arrests.

-- b.
-In cases of non-alcohol traffic misdemeanors, and/or second and subsequent traffic offenses, committed in the presence of an officer, a physical arrest may be made when circumstances suggest. - c.
+c.
+In cases of non-alcohol traffic misdemeanors, and/or second and subsequent traffic offenses, committed in the presence of an officer, a physical arrest may be made when circumstances suggest.

 If a misdemeanor is committed, however not in the officer's presence, a physical arrest may be made if the officer has reasonable cause to believe a misdemeanor punishable by imprisonment for more than 92 days has been committed and reasonable cause to believe the person committed it.
-This includes Michigan motor vehicle violations under §764.15 - d.
-OWI/OUID/Zero Tolerance Driving offenses will be handled pursuant to the requirements of the directive for Alcohol Related Driving Offenses MCLA 257.625. - 4.
-Citations and Verbal Warnings: [3.6.3a] - a.
-When traffic violations committed in the officer's presence and the criteria for a physical arrest/warrant request (cited above) do not apply, a ULC may be issued.
-Violations for which fines and costs are waived upon correction or compliance with the statute shall be indicated as such on the citation by checking the appropriate box. - b.
+This includes Michigan motor vehicle violations under §764.15

+- d.
+OUIL/OUID/Zero Tolerance Driving offenses will be handled pursuant to the requirements of the directive for Alcohol Related Driving Offenses, General Order 704. - 2.
+Citations and Verbal Warnings: When traffic violations committed in the officer's presence and the criteria for a physical arrest/warrant request (cited above) do not apply, a ULC may be issued.
+Violations for which fines and costs are waived upon correction or compliance with the statute shall be indicted as such on the citation by checking the appropriate box. - a.
 When a violation is committed in an officer's presence, a verbal warning may be issued to a driver if in the officer's opinion the violation was inadvertent.
 The verbal warning to the offender shall be courteous and tactful.
-It should inform the driver of the danger associated with the violation, in order to gain future compliance with traffic laws and safe driving practices.(Note: Written Warnings shall only be issued in conjunction with a citation issued for another charge). - c.
+It should inform the driver of the danger associated with the violation, in order to gain future compliance with traffic laws and safe driving practices.
+(Note: Written Warnings shall only be issued in conjunction with a citation issued for another charge). - Revised b.
 A police officer should issue a misdemeanor or civil infraction citation to a person who is a driver of a motor vehicle involved in an accident when, based upon personal investigation; the officer has reasonable cause to believe that the person had committed a traffic violation in connection with the accident.
-(MCLA 257.728, 257.742). - d.
-When traffic misdemeanors are not committed in the officer's presence, the suspected driver will be released, and a warrant will be sought through the East Lansing City attorney's Office or the Ingham County Prosecutor.
+(MCLA 257.728, 257.742). c.
+When traffic misdemeanors are not committed in the officer's presence the suspected driver will be - c.
+When traffic misdemeanors are not committed in the officer's presence, the suspected driver will be released and a warrant will be sought from the Ingham County Prosecutor or the Township Attorney, whichever is appropriate.